 We recommend the use of a magnetic stove-top thermometer to monitor the surface temperature of the stove.
-The optimum surface temperature range for the most efficient performance is between $400^{\circ}$ F - $700^{\circ}$ F ( $205^{\circ}$ C - $316^{\circ}$ C).
+The optimum surface temperature range for the most efficient performance is between 400° F - 700° F (205° C - 316° C).

-Outside Air Manifold - #158208
+Outside Air Kit - #157440

 This kit includes a plenum assembly which attaches to the stove bottom.
 It permits connection of duct work from an outside source directly to the air intake of the stove.
 A direct outside air connection is required for mobile home installations.
-This kit cannot be used with the Short Leg Kit.